trailofbits/circuitous/README.md

 The simplest way to build and install the project is to use premade presets that take care of downloading all dependencies.
 Dependencies of circuitous are managed by `vcpkg` manifest file.
 Before building one need to specify environment variables `CXX_COMMON_ROOT` and `VCPKG_ROOT` that point to folders of pre-downloaded [vcpkg](https://github.com/microsoft/vcpkg) and [cxx-common](https://github.com/lifting-bits/cxx-common/tree/port-files) or run `scripts/build/setup.sh` to download and setup these dependencies automatically.
+We also suggest setting `CC` and `CXX` to clang when also building dependancies, as some require this.

 Depending on your system, use `linux` or `osx` preset.
 To make `debug` build use `deb` presets: